Kingsley Pines History

 Camp Kokatosi

 The history of camping at Kingsley Pines began nearly one hundred years ago.
 Anna M. Collins and Ruth C. Day were nurses who worked out of Boston and New York City.
-One summer they came across the land on which Kingsley Pines is currently located remarked that the property held everything that an ideal vacation place needs; “..a wide lake, a sandy beach, open field, rocky pastures, lovely trees, and so much of it bathed in the sun’s health giving rays.”
+One summer they came across the land on which Kingsley Pines is currently located and remarked that the property held everything that an ideal vacation place needs “..a wide lake, a sandy beach, open field, rocky pastures, lovely trees, and so much of it bathed in the sun’s health giving rays.”
 In 1926 Anna & Ruth purchased the property and founded Camp Kokatosi, a camp for “Business and Professional Women and Girls”.

 It was during Anna & Ruth’s ownership that many of the buildings the Kingsley Pines uses today were built.
 Including many of our small camper cabins, the office, Panther Dining Hall, and most notably, Kokatosi Lodge which was built from timber sourced on camp property.